Quincy Quarries Reservation: Later use

 The last active quarry closed in 1963.
 After their abandonment, the open quarries filled with rainwater and ground water.
 The flooded quarries soon became a popular spot for cliff jumping.
 However, many people were injured—and killed—while diving into the quarries from great heights.
+Between 1960 and 1998, 51 people were killed due to cliff diving.
 This led the police and the city of Quincy to grapple with what to do with this abandoned space.

 During this period, the quarries were also discovered by rock climbers.
 In 1968, A Guide to Quincy Quarries by Willie Crowther and Tony Thompson, published by the MIT Outing Club, contained information about climbing in and around the quarries; a second edition was published in 1970.
 Boston Rocks, a guidebook by Larry LaForge, was published by the MIT Outing Club in 1987; a second edition by Richard Doucette and Susan Ruff came out in 2003 with a copyright update in 2008.

 During the 1980s old telephone poles and trees were added to discourage cliff jumping.
 Unfortunately, these were quickly waterlogged and sank two feet underwater where they were not visible to the cliff jumpers above.
 The injury and fatality rate skyrocketed.
 Often, divers sent to look for missing cliff jumpers would unexpectedly find other bodies instead.

 The quarries, once drained of water, became a very popular canvas for graffiti artists.